 OBH uses its funding for three main programs and services.
 The Jail-Based Behavioral Services (JBBS) program provides substance-abuse and mental health services for clients in county jails and for transitional case management services.
 Funds are distributed via contracts with Sheriff's departments to subcontract with local treatment providers.
 For FY2016, HB15-1367 was enacted, which transferred \$1.55M from the marijuana cash fund into the correctional treatment cash fund specifically for use in the JBBS program.
 Each JBBS program reports quarterly to the statewide program manager at OBH.
-OBH also uses its Correctional Treatment funds to support outpatient treatment services which are managed through contracts with Managed Service Organizations (MSO), and for the Short-Term Intensive Residential Remediation Treatment (STIRRT) program, which is a three-week residential program with continuing care for 8+ months once clients complete the in-patient portion of treatment.
-A \$2 million allocation was made to OBH for the startup and operational costs for the co-occurring Circle Program.
+OBH also uses its Correctional Treatment funds to support outpatient treatment services which are managed through contracts with Managed Service Organizations (MSO), and for the Strategic Individualized Remediation Treatment (STIRT) program, which is a three-week residential program with continuing care for 8+ months once clients complete the in-patient portion of treatment.
+A \$2 million allocation was made to OBH for the operational costs for the co-occurring Circle Program.
+The Colorado Circle Program provides intensive residential substance use treatment services that are targeted to the offender population.